-We continue to diversify our holdings across countries and businesses to improve our portfolio's resilience.
-During the month, we added position in renewables by trimming certain exposures where valuations are getting lofty.
+We are fully invested and plan to diversify our holdings across businesses and geographies to improve our portfolio's resilience.

 RISKS

 All investment carries some form of risks.
 The potential key risks include but are not limited to the following: